 Kelach Stream is also known as one of the last sites in the country where the Lilium candidum can be seen.
 Every year in May, Nahal Kelach is filled with flower lovers who will hike the slopes of the creek in search of the rare flower.
 Madonna lily symbolizes for Christians the virginity of Miriam, the mother of Jesus, and it appears in many religious paintings made in medieval Europe.
 This flower is also part of the ancient Jewish culture and is found on coins from the Second Temple period.

 The flower was rediscovered in Israel only in the 1930s after many Lilium candidum tubers were uprooted and taken to Europe during the Crusader period.
 Today, the white lily blooms in Israel at three sites in the Galilee and in the Nahal Kalach gorge in the Carmel, which forms the southern distribution limit of the species.

-After about twenty minutes of hiking, you exit from the woods, and on your right side, see the following view.
+After about twenty minutes of hiking, you exit from the woods and see the following view on your right side.

 After a while, you will reach the junction of the red and green trails.
-And even if you choose the short loop trail, I suggest continuing along the red trail for several minutes (and then returning).
+And even if you choose the short loop trail, I suggest continuing along the red path for several minutes (and returning).